dayvidwhy/dayvidwhy.github.io/_posts/2016-09-06-first-blog-post.markdown

 ---
 It seems apt to describe interesting things I've found myself getting up to while learning to code and I would like to share some of said things, most likely to affirm my own understanding, but also because why not.

 I've been studying programming for 4 years now after having started early on with the python course CSSE1001 at UQ.
-Coding wasn't really something I found myself being interested in from a younger age, although I did enjoy messing with config files, I wasn't exactly writing full programs in any well defined language.
+Coding wasn't really something I found myself being interested in from a younger age, although I did enjoy messing with configuration files, I wasn't exactly writing full programs in any well defined language.

 I originally decided to study Civil Engineering fresh out of high school and did enjoy my time studying it.
 I do wish I had become more involved with programming from an earlier point than at the end of that degree.
 I remember playing around with Ubuntu on old computers we had at home and thoroughly impressed myself when I managed to turn one into a file server.